Greece Moments Greece Moments

 Walk through Chora

 In the upper part of Chora there are now some apartments and studios for rent.
-On the other hand, there are hardly any opportunities for gastronomic refreshments and no shops.
-In 2024, the municipality issued a regulation to prevent the over-commercialization of the island and, above all, the sell-out of the authentic flair of Chora.
+However, there are hardly any opportunities for food and drink and no shops.
+In 2024, the municipality issued a regulation to prevent the over-commercialisation of the island and, above all, to protect the authentic charm of Chora from being sold out.

 Astypalea Panagia Portaitissa Kirche Kastro